List of Scott Pilgrim characters: Stephen Stills

 Stephen Stills is played by Mark Webber in the film Scott Pilgrim vs. the World.
 Prior to this role, Webber had neither sung professionally nor played the guitar, but learned both in the weeks preceding filming.
-O'Malley said that the film version of Stephen Stills is homosexual, as well as that he remains closeted throughout the movie.
-O'Malley said that he "maybe doesn't fully understand himself yet."
+O'Malley said that the film version of Stephen Stills is a closeted gay man (though his sexuality is never brought up in the film).
+O'Malley also said that Stephen Stills "maybe doesn't fully understand himself yet."
+Webber reprises his role in the 2023 anime series Scott Pilgrim Takes Off, writing a musical with Knives based on Young Neil's screenplay.